Dharma transmission: Early Buddhist rejection of lineal-succession

 According to Robert Sharf, early Indian Buddhist materials explicitly reject the paramparā ideal of lineal-succession, the "notion that sacred teachings are authorized through an unbroken line of enlightened sages."
 As such, Buddha refused to appoint any successor to guide the sangha after his death.
 Instead, he laid out procedures by which monks could govern themselves without dependence on a single charismatic leader.
 According to Clasquin-Johnson, the early sangha was a form of limited participatory democracy in which leadership rested not on any individual but upon a set of abstract principles.
 In this way, Buddha advised his students to take the Dharma as their master after his passing, rather than take refuge in a living person.
 As the Dazhidu lun says, "when the Buddha was about to enter Nirvana he said to his followers: 'From now on, rely on the Dharma, and not on people!'"

-In the Mahāparinibbāna-sutta, which contains the Buddha's final teachings, he said:
+The Mahāparinibbāna-sutta contains the Buddha's final instructions at the time of his death.
+In this sutta, the Buddha states:

 It may be, Ananda, that to some among you the thought will come: 'Ended is the word of the Master; we have a Master no longer.'
 But it should not, Ananda, be so considered.
 For that which I have proclaimed and made known as the Dhamma and the Discipline, that shall be your Master when I am gone.

 Similarly, in the same sutta, Buddha tells his students, "be islands unto yourselves, refuges unto yourselves, seeking no external refuge; with the Dhamma as your island, the Dhamma as your refuge, seeking no other refuge."
 The Mahāparinibbāna-sutta also denies any distinction between esoteric and exoteric doctrine and rejects the idea that the sangha should depend on a teacher who holds some things back with a "closed fist."

 According to Clasquin-Johnson, early Buddhism's preference for abstract leadership (in the form of the Dharma) over human leadership differed from the normal method of routinization practiced by other Indian religious sects.
 Normally, founders of religious sects in India passed authority onto their chief disciples, and the sect's success or failure depended on the leader's charisma or lack thereof.
 Clasquin-Johnson observes that much of the Mahayana tradition has reverted to this pattern, in some variation or another, as exemplified by Zen patriarchal lineages (as well as the Tibetan tulku system).
 Given the rejection of lineal-succession in early materials, Sharf points to the Brahmanicization of Buddhism as a likely contributing factor to Chan's preoccupation with an esoteric master-to-disciple transmission.
 (Note: Sharf also suggests that the process of Brahmanicization may well have contributed to Buddhism's eventual disappearance in India.)